js-padavan/ng-sticky-float-container/README.md

 angular.module('myApp', ['ng-sticky'])
 ```
 - position your container with {position: fixed } **!!! it is important to use fixed positioning !!!**
-- add ng-sticky-float-continer directive to your element
+- add ng-sticky-float-container directive to your element
 ```
 <style>
     .container {